I-had-a-bad-idea/ILI/README.md

 # ILI (IPL Library Installer)

 ILI is the package manager for [IPL](https://github.com/I-had-a-bad-idea/IPL).
-It installs, updates and removes IPL libraries.
+It installs, updates and removes IPL libraries and even has colors.

 ## Installation